AstarNetwork/wasm-flipper/README.md

 cd contract
 swanky init flipper
 ```
-and chose `ink` as a contract language and `flipper` as template and as contract name.
-Chose `Y` when asking to download swanky node.
+and chose `ink` as a contract language and `flipper` as template and a chosen contract name.
+Chose `Y` when asking to download the Swanky node.

 1. Start the local node